 4. Aalborg University

-The Aalborg University was established in 1974 and the School of Medicine was founded in 2010.
-It’s considered a “younger” medical school in Denmark, but it uses this to its advantage and promotes a new and modern way of life and education.
-This university is home to over 2,700 international students.
-It offers education in medicine with industrial specialization, that incorporates medicine, pharmacology, science, and technology.
+The Aalborg University was established in 1974, and its School of Medicine was created in 2010.
+It is considered a younger medical school in Denmark, but it uses this to its advantage by promoting problem-based and project-oriented learning.
+Aalborg University has about 18,597 students and offers education in medicine and related health fields.

 FAQs: Studying Medicine in Denmark